Fast crew suppliers from Damen to support oil & gas ops in Angola

 As both vessels are already in stock, one of them has already kicked off operations in Angola to support the country’s oil and gas industry, while the second vessel is expected to join the first one soon.

-Damen informed on Monday that the two FCS vessels bought by EMAR are named E-Six and E-Seven.
+Damen informed on Monday that the two FCS vessels bought by EMAR were named E-Six and E-Seven.
 The 22-metre Damen FCS 2206 is a “no-nonsense and robust design” with a 25m² cargo deck and the capacity to carry up to 42 personnel plus two crew at speeds of up to 32 knots.

-The company explained that this is in part due to the Axe-bow design that enables the vessel to cut through the waves.
+The company explains that this is in part due to the Axe-bow design that enables the vessel to cut through the waves.
 As it is built in aluminium, it has a range of up to 315nm at maximum speed in its standard configuration but, with the addition of the optional extra fuel tank, E-Six and E-Seven have a range of 350nm and will be able to reach “even the most remote” oil and gas platforms.

 Johan van Beek, Managing Director of EMAR, remarked: “Damen has vessels in stock which are almost finished and this suits our clients who want to start soonest after a tender award.
 Besides our fleet of tugs and workboats, EMAR Offshore Services also operates four Damen fast crew and supply vessels in West Africa.”